 This unique mentored research fellowship allows medical students, postdocs, or new physicians that are interested in urologic oncology a year-long opportunity to work on innovative research projects with the Genitourinary Malignancies Disease Oriented Team (GUMDOT).
-The interdisciplinary research fellowship is directed by Brock O’Neil, MD and Heidi Hanson, PhD, two core faculty members in the robust Surgical Population Analysis Research Core (SPARC).
+The interdisciplinary research fellowship is directed by Brock O’Neil, MD, a core faculty member in the robust Surgical Population Analysis Research Core (SPARC).

 Fellows will build strong relationships while working directly with excellent faculty mentors on diverse research projects and clinical involvements at one of the strongest urology programs in the nation.
 Past fellows have consistently achieved multiple first-author publications in prominent journals and successfully matched into their desired residency positions each year.